rekalogika/rekalogika.dev/docs/mapper/11-architecture.md

 ### Symfony Property Access

 The library uses the Symfony Property Access component to read from and write to the source and target variables.
-It is used by the main transformer and the